Deer Park railway station: History

 In June 2015, the junction of the Deer Park – West Werribee line, part of the Regional Rail Link project, opened three kilometres west of Deer Park.
 The year prior, during major construction works, the station underwent a minor upgrade as part of the project.
-There were changes to the platform and the car-park, and safety fences were installed between the tracks and the carpark waiting area.
+There were changes to the platform and the car-park, and safety fences were installed between the tracks and the car-park waiting area.

 First announced by the Andrews State Government in 2018, the station is set to be integrated into the metropolitan railway network, as part of the Western Rail Plan.